corlinp/whisperer/README.md

 - If the app isn't responding to the right Option key, try restarting the app
 - Check the OpenAI API key in settings if transcription isn't working
 - Use the "Test" button in Settings to verify your API key is valid
-- Check the terminal output for detailed error messages when running in development
 - Make sure your internet connection is stable for WebSocket communication
 - Consider using a more specific custom prompt for better transcription of domain-specific terms